joaomateusferr/ubuntu-utils/tutorials/How to create a docker imege from from sketch .md

 It's worth remembering that if you haven't configured your coontainer's services to start automatically, either through the image cmd or through the service settings in the container, you'll have to open the container using exec and start the services manually.

-To permanently delete a container use the command below.
+To permanently delete a container, use the command below.

 ```
 docker rm server
 ```

-To permanently delete a container use the command below.
+To permanently delete a image, use the command below.

 ```
 docker rmi server-ubuntu